The Lease Option

 Lease Options Are More Flexible

-Although similar to the lease purchase, the lease option has some differences that make it a more viable option for potential home buyers who need a little more flexibility.
+Although similar to the lease purchase, the lease option has some differences that make it a more viable option for potential buyers who need a little more flexibility.
+A lease purchase agreement is a contractual arrangement where the tenant commits to buying the property at the end of the lease term, whereas a lease option provides the right but not the obligation to purchase.
+The lease purchase obliges the tenant to buy the property at the end of the lease, while a lease option gives potential buyers the flexibility to decide whether or not to proceed with the purchase.
 The lease option is an instrument that is highly customizable and can be manipulated to serve the interests of both the buyer and the seller.
 Unlike the lease purchase, the lease option is not so definitively structured and has a good deal of flexibility.

 Why Lease Options Become Available